vidispine/hull-tutorials/dev-to/kubernetes-dashboard-hull/01_intro/README.md

 - single objects with a combination of multiple configuration values (n:1)
 - multiple objects with combination of multiple configuration values (n:n)

-Basically anything is possible but must be explicitly realized by writing the templating logic.
+Basically anything is possible but must be explicitly realized by writing the templating logic - even the most simple 1:1 projections.
 Each Helm chart has in that sense its own individual API which can be tailored towards the usage of the application.

 ### The Bad